K-1 Visa Attorney in Wisconsin

 If you are a United States citizen and are engaged to a non-citizen, you may apply for a visa for their entry into the United States to become married and reside here.
 A K-1 visa is a fiancé visa.
 If your fiancé is granted a K-1 visa, you are required to marry him or her within 90 days of entry or they will need to leave the United States within 30 days.
 Once married, your new spouse can apply to adjust their status to become a lawful permanent resident of the United States and to obtain a Green Card.
 The K-1 visa leads to important immigration benefits and is often processed by the Immigrant Visa Section of United States embassies and consulates worldwide.
 The K-1 visa is a very common type of visa and many requests are granted.
+If you are interested in finding out more about the K-1 visa or need our legal services, contact Sesini Law Group.

 The couple must have met at least within two years prior to the filing.
 You will need to provide evidence of having met in person with your petition.
 Failure to do so will result in the petition being denied.
 The request is made on an I-129F and the form and instructions are available through the Department of State.
 An attorney can complete all of the paperwork and attach your evidence as well as submit the petition on your behalf.
 Background checks are conducted on the applicants after submission of the petition.
 Petitioners may be asked to provide additional evidence documenting the relationship.